 Redfield studied at Yale and Cornell, and taught at the Université de Genève and Claremont Graduate University before coming to Brown.
-He is the author of Phantom Formations: Aesthetic Ideology and the Bildungsroman (1996), The Politics of Aesthetics: Nationalism, Gender, Romanticism (2003), and The Rhetoric of Terror: Reflections on 9/11 and the War on Terror (2009).
-His book Theory at Yale: The Strange Case of Deconstruction in America, is forthcoming in 2015 from Fordham University Press.
-He has edited Legacies of Paul de Man (2007) and co-edited High Anxieties: Cultural Studies in Addiction (2002), and served as the guest editor of special issues of Diacritics, Romantic Praxis, and The Wordsworth Circle.
+He is the author of Phantom Formations: Aesthetic Ideology and the Bildungsroman (1996), The Politics of Aesthetics: Nationalism, Gender, Romanticism (2003), The Rhetoric of Terror: Reflections on 9/11 and the War on Terror (2009), and Theory at Yale: The Strange Case of Deconstruction in America (2016).
+He has edited Legacies of Paul de Man (2007) and co-edited High Anxieties: Cultural Studies in Addiction (2002), and Points of Departure: Samuel Weber between Spectrality and Reading (2016).
+He has served as the guest editor of special issues of Diacritics, Romantic Praxis, and The Wordsworth Circle.